euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 The additional cost of Kahan summation, 4x more arithmetic operations, is hidden by smaller data types, the higher number of single precision units and that the GPU is usually limited by the memory bandwidth anyway.

-The performances of the parallel implementation based on a LUT, stored in CSR format, can reach 750 MPix/s on recent multi-core computer with a mid-range graphics card.
+The performances of the parallel azimuthal integration can reach 750 MPix/s on recent computer with a mid-range graphics card.
 On multi-socket server featuring high-end GPUs like Tesla cards, the performances are similar with the additional capability to work on multiple detector simultaneously.